 A twelfth measure consisting of aid in the form of interest rate subsidies to companies active in the primary agriculture sector.
 The interest rate subsidy can be up to 2% for SMEs and 1% for large enterprises on the interest due on loans from commercial banks up to a max. of EUR 100.000.
 The estimated budget of the scheme is EUR 9 million (12 June).
-The scheme was amended to extend its period of application to 30 June 2021 (25 November) and further amended to extend the period of application to 31 December 2021 (20 April 2021).
+The scheme was amended to extend its period of application to 30 June 2021 (25 November).